zavaboy/challonge-wp/readme.txt

 == Changelog ==

 = 1.1.1 =
+* Fixed a few misspellings in the settings page.
+* Removed the minor security fix I released with last update.
+It caused a redirection loop with some plugins.
+* Updated CSS to force thickbox on top of theme elements.
+This takes the place of the previous CSS fix for the twentyeleven theme.
+* Tested in WordPress 3.9.

+= 1.1.1 =
 * Fixed API Caching from handling non-XML responses as XML and throwing a fatal error.
 * Added a way around secondary copies of jQuery from overriding the Challonge plugin.
 * Fixed score reporting when scoring is on second setting and opponent scoring is disabled and the participant is matched with a opponent that signed up via other means.